zscaler/terraform-provider-zia/docs/resources/zia_url_filtering_rules.md

 * `size_quota` - (Optional) Size quota in KB beyond which the URL Filtering rule is applied.
 If not set, no quota is enforced.
 If a policy rule action is set to `BLOCK`, this field is not applicable.
 * `description` - (Optional) Additional information about the rule
 * `validity_start_time` - (Optional) If enforceTimeValidity is set to true, the URL Filtering rule will be valid starting on this date and time.
-* `validity_end_time` - (Optional) If enforceTimeValidity is set to true, the URL Filtering rule will cease to be valid on this end date and time.
+* `validity_end_time` - (Optional) If `enforceTimeValidity` is set to true, the URL Filtering rule will cease to be valid on this end date and time.
-* `validity_time_zone_id` - (Optional) If enforceTimeValidity is set to true, the URL Filtering rule date and time will be valid based on this time zone ID.
+* `validity_time_zone_id` - (Optional) If `enforceTimeValidity` is set to true, the URL Filtering rule date and time will be valid based on this time zone ID.
 * `last_modified_time` - (Optional) When the rule was last modified
 * `enforce_time_validity` - (Optional) Enforce a set a validity time period for the URL Filtering rule.
 * `action` - (Optional) Action taken when traffic matches rule criteria.
 Supported values: `ANY`, `NONE`, `BLOCK`, `CAUTION`, `ALLOW`, `ICAP_RESPONSE`
+* `device_trust_levels` - (Optional) List of device trust levels for which the rule must be applied.
+This field is applicable for devices that are managed using Zscaler Client Connector.
+The trust levels are assigned to the devices based on your posture configurations in the Zscaler Client Connector Portal.
+If no value is set, this field is ignored during the policy evaluation.
+Supported values: `ANY`, `UNKNOWN_DEVICETRUSTLEVEL`, `LOW_TRUST`, `MEDIUM_TRUST`, `HIGH_TRUST`
 * `cipa_rule` - (Optional) If set to true, the CIPA Compliance rule is enabled
 * `url_categories` - (Optional) List of URL categories for which rule must be applied